AJO-reading/ComfyUI-AjoNodes/README.md

 # ComfyUI-AjoNodes

 A collection of custom nodes designed for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) from the **AJO-reading** organization.
-This repository currently includes the **Audio Collect & Concat** node, which collects multiple audio segments and concatenates them into a single audio stream.
+It ships with utilities for audio processing and video frame interpolation.

 ## Features